-Principals are here to help YOU...too!
+Principals and vice-principals are here to help YOU...too!

 Did you know...

 - most cyberbullies and victims know each other? - 50% of youth and 30% of parents/guardians say they have witnessed cyberbullying? - 65% of youth say that they would tell a friend over a parent/guardian or trusted adult?